jimsmith/aws-kubernetes-kops/README.md

 So this is my github repository on my own testing on AWS for getting Kubernetes provisioned on AWS during my own time and works for me.

+I take no responsibility on anyone using this and any results that occur, my own play area.

 ## Setup
 Setting up your Kubernetes Miniconda environment is as follows: